Guardrails Beat Guidance: A Large-Scale Study of Rules, Skills, and Persistent Configuration for Coding Agents: Experiments and Results

-As shown in \Cref{fig:detail}(a), 14 of 18 rules break at least 2 previously-solved tasks.
-The worst offenders---``understand full context,'' ``keep functions concise,'' ``don't install dependencies''---each break 4/17 tasks (24\%).
-Only 4 rules are safe ($\leq$1 task broken).
+As shown in \Cref{fig:detail}a, 14 of 18 rules break at least 2 previously-solved tasks; the worst offenders (``understand full context,'' ``keep functions concise,'' ``do not install dependencies'') each break 4/17 (24\%).
+Only 4 rules are safe ($\leq 1$ task broken).
+We treat this evidence as suggestive rather than conclusive: with a baseline retest reliability of 88.2\%, each task has an $\approx 11.8\%$ chance of flipping under run-to-run variance alone, so any single rule's break count cannot be read as fully causal.

-\paragraph{Finding 5: Most rules are individually harmful but collectively helpful.} This is perhaps our most counter-intuitive result.
-Rules that are individually harmful (14/18 break at least 2 tasks) somehow combine to produce a 65.7\% pass rate---well above the 50\% baseline.
-The mechanism appears to be \emph{distortion averaging}: each rule biases the agent in a different direction, and when combined, these biases partially cancel out while the shared beneficial effect (the priming signal) accumulates.
+\paragraph{Finding 5: Individual harm does not compound in ensemble.} The robust comparison is between any single rule and the ensemble.
+If individual rules were genuinely as distortive as 4b suggests, stacking 18 of them should compound the damage; instead, the 18-rule ensemble holds at 65.7\% (comparable to the per-pair no-rule baselines of 68.6--74.3\% measured on the same 35 tasks in 4c).
+We interpret the gap between individual-rule appearance and ensemble behavior as \emph{distortion averaging}: idiosyncratic biases partially cancel when stacked, while the shared priming signal persists.
+This implies that greedy single-rule evaluation is the wrong lens for selecting rules: rules that look harmful in isolation may be useful, or at least neutral, in combination.

-\paragraph{4c: Superposition test (P3).} For 5 randomly-selected rule pairs from different categories, we measure pass rates under four conditions: no rules, rule A only, rule B only, and A+B together.
-Under PBRS additivity, $P(\text{A+B}) \approx P(\text{A}) + P(\text{B}) - P(\text{none})$.
+\paragraph{4c: Superposition test (P3).} For five randomly-selected rule pairs from different categories, we measure pass rates under four conditions: no rules, rule A only, rule B only, and A+B together.
+Under PBRS-style additivity, $P(\text{A+B}) \approx P(\text{A}) + P(\text{B}) - P(\text{none})$.

-\paragraph{Finding 6: Partial additivity.} Three of 5 pairs are approximately additive (error $<$10pp), but 2 pairs show strong non-linearity (\Cref{fig:detail}b, \Cref{tab:exp4c_full}).
-In the most extreme case (Pair~1), rule A alone \emph{hurts} ($-$17pp) but A+B together returns to the no-rule baseline---B fully compensates for A's distortion.
-In Pair~0, rules A and B each individually help (+3pp, +6pp) but together \emph{hurt} ($-$3pp), suggesting interference.
+\paragraph{Finding 6: Partial additivity.} Three of five pairs are approximately additive (error $<10$pp), but two show strong non-linearity (\Cref{fig:detail}b, \Cref{tab:exp4c_full}).
+In the most extreme case (Pair~1), rule A alone \emph{hurts} ($-17$pp) but A+B together returns to the no-rule baseline; B fully compensates for A's distortion.
+In Pair~0, rules A and B each individually help ($+3$pp, $+6$pp) but together \emph{hurt} ($-3$pp), suggesting interference.

-PBRS superposition (P3) thus holds only approximately.
-Rules can interact through compensation (one rule rescues another's damage) or interference (two helpful rules conflict), mechanisms that have no direct analogue in the linear PBRS framework.
+P3 thus holds only approximately.
+Rules can interact through \emph{compensation} (one rule rescues another's damage) or \emph{interference} (two helpful rules conflict), mechanisms with no direct analogue in the linear PBRS framework.
+This is one of the points where our empirical findings exceed the conceptual lens.